-Examples of excused absences include, but are not limited to: personal illness, death in the family, religious observance, quarantine, required court appearances, attendance at health clinics or other medical appointments for student, college visits, military obligations, impassable roads as determined by school transportation, absences approved in advance by the principal, and other reasons as may be approved by the
+\Note: Excused tardy with note from parent, to be submitted upon entry to school, may enable a student to participate.
+Examples of excused absences include, but are not limited to, personal illness, death in the family, religious observance, quarantine, required court appearances, attendance at health clinics or other medical appointments for student, college visits, military obligations, impassable roads as determined by school transportation, absences approved in advance by the principal.